mohdusama12/student-calcy/README.md

-# Student Grage and Percentage Calcy.
+# Student Grade and Percentage Calcy.